In other words, the collective experience of your company by those external to it is the definition of your company’s brand.

-When looking to strengthen company branding, it is important to note that the more tangible aspects of your company’s brand are low hanging fruit that can be more easily optimized in the short term, whereas the intangible aspects that contribute to company branding can be more challenging to improve and often take longer to see results from.
+When looking to strengthen company branding, it is important to note that the more tangible aspects of your company’s brand are low hanging fruit that can be more easily optimized, whereas the intangible aspects that contribute to company branding can be more challenging to improve.

 Tangible aspects of company branding